roy-t/AStar/README.md

 using Roy_T.AStar.Primitives;
 using Roy_T.AStar.Paths;

-// ...
+// The agent drives a car that can go at most 140KM/h var maxAgentSeed = Velocity.FromKilometersPerHour(140);

 // Create directed graph with node a and b, and a one-way direction from a to b var nodeA = new Node(Position.Zero);
 var nodeB = new Node(new Position(10, 10));

-var traversalVelocity = Velocity.FromKilometersPerHour(100);
+// On this road there is a speed limit of 100KM/h var speedLimit = Velocity.FromKilometersPerHour(100);
-nodeA.Connect(nodeB, traversalVelocity);
+nodeA.Connect(nodeB, speedLimit);

 var pathFinder = new PathFinder();
-var path = pathFinder.FindPath(nodeA, nodeB, maximumVelocity: traversalVelocity);
+var path = pathFinder.FindPath(nodeA, nodeB, maximumVelocity: maxAgentSpeed);

 Console.WriteLine($"type: {path.Type}, distance: {path.Distance}, duration {path.Duration}");
 // prints: "type: Complete, distance: 14.14m, duration 0.51s"